hpheidinger/Watcher-V1-1.4/README.md

 # Introduction:
-# 🛡️ Watcher – Driving Attackers Mad
+# 🛡️ Watcher – The brain above your firewall.
+## ... driving Attackers Mad

 **Watcher is not a simple script.**
 Watcher is a **program system** and a **complex framework**